-2021 NOTE: The normal late work policies are expanded due to the extreme circumstances of, well, everything right now.
-The total number of grace days has been expanded from two (2) to five (5).
-In addition, if you are adversely impacted by the pandemic and it prevents you from completing work on time, please email your instructor to get in touch with us!
+\2023 NOTE: The normal late work policies are expanded due to the extreme circumstances of, well, everything right now.
+The total number of grace days has been expanded from two (2) to four (4).

-- Summary Exercises, Quizzes, and Exams may not be submitted late. - Programming Assignments have exactly two (2) days from the due date, no more, to be submitted.
-Since programming assignments are normally due on a Sunday, 2 days late makes that Tuesday.
+- Summary Exercises, Quizzes, and Exams may not be submitted late (0% if late). - Projects have exactly two (2) days from the due date, no more, to be submitted.
+Since programming assignments are normally due on a Sunday.
 Late work is penalized 15% (of the earned points) per day.
-Any programming project submitted more than 2 days after the due date will receive a grade of zero (0).
+Any project submitted more than 2 days after the due date will receive a grade of zero (0).
 Don't make the mistake of submitting your assignment late just trying and get the last few points by making it perfect.
 Perfection is the enemy of done.